Chukwuebukaoguejiofo/Programming_cheat_sheets/_scripting_languages/Ruby/_rails/unfinished/cucumber_rails.md

   # we need the :require => false, so rails does snot complain
   gem 'cucumber-rails', :require => false

-  gem 'selenium-webdriver' # not sure if we need this end
+  # we need this for javascript testing
+  # and it needs to be version 2.53.4
+  gem 'selenium-webdriver', '2.53.4'
+end
 ```